Who gets to hunt Wyoming’s elk? Tribal Hunting Rights, U.S. Law and the Bannock ‘War’ of 1895

 “The march of advancing civilization foreshadowed the fact that the wilderness, which lay on all sides of the point selected for the reservation, was destined to be occupied and settled by the white man,” White wrote.
 Thus the hunting right was “temporary and precarious”; it was “essentially perishable, and intended to be of a limited duration.”

-He cited the 1872 creation of Yellowstone, and the 1894 Lacey Act restricting hunting in Yellowstone, to show the freedom that white governments had to restrict Indians’ off-reservation treaty hunting rights.
+He cited the 1872 creation of Yellowstone, and the 1894 Lacey Act restricting hunting in Yellowstone, to show the freedom that White governments had to restrict Indians’ off-reservation treaty hunting rights.
 If Congress through those acts could restrict Bannock hunting rights in Yellowstone, so too could the state of Wyoming restrict those rights within its borders.
 (One justice was not present for oral arguments and thus took no part in the decision; the dissent by Henry Billings Brown claimed that under legal tradition, treaties with Indians had to be interpreted as Indians of the time would have understood them.)

 Race Horse was arrested again, but prosecutors agreed that because this was a test case, he should be released.
 Residents of Jackson Hole had gotten what they wanted—an end to off-reservation hunting—and they felt no need to further punish Race Horse.

 The Fort Hall tribes were obviously not happy with the decision.
 (Many Shoshone joined Bannocks at Fort Hall, where the governing body is now known as the Shoshone-Bannock Tribes Of The Fort Hall Reservation, or Sho-Bans.)
-Their trust in white law had been misplaced.
+Their trust in White law had been misplaced.

 Yet this was merely one of a string of broken promises.
 They had also lost their treaty-reserved rights to collect camas roots at an off-reservation site in central Idaho, as well as their rights to the irrigation water that might make their reservation land suitable for agriculture.
 In 1888, they’d had to cede 1,800 acres of their reservation because railroad companies wanted to develop the current city of Pocatello.
-Because the city was growing, in 1898 they had to cede another 418,560 acres; when the cession was formally opened to white settlement in 1902, 6,000 Pocatello residents took part in a “Day of the Run” to claim those lands.
-In the coming decade their lands would be further fragmented by allotment, and they would be forced to absorb the Lemhis, whose reservation near Salmon, Idaho, was eliminated.
+Because the city was growing, in 1898 they had to cede another 418,560 acres; when the cession was formally opened to White settlement in 1902, 6,000 Pocatello residents took part in a “Day of the Run” to claim those lands.
+In the coming decade their lands would be further fragmented by allotment, and the Bannocks would be forced to absorb the Lemhis, whose reservation near Salmon, Idaho, was eliminated.

 Decisions of the 1896 Supreme Court have not aged well.
 Most famously, the Plessy v.
 Ferguson ruling, issued just one week before Race Horse v.
 Ward, enshrined the “separate but equal” doctrine that legitimated racial discrimination against Blacks for another sixty years.
 The warped legacy of Race Horse would last even longer.